 - Full-Time Volunteer - will be at camp every day from opening to closing

-- Key Staff – Volunteer who has been specifically asked by the camp director to serve as a key staff.
+- Key Staff – Volunteer who has been specifically asked by the camp director to serve as a key staff and attends key staff meetings.

 - Two-deep leadership on all outings required.